Ford EcoBlue engine

-EcoBlue is the marketing name for a range of Diesel engines from Ford Motor Company.
+EcoBlue is the marketing name for a range of diesel engines from Ford of Europe.
 The EcoBlue engines were developed under the codename "Panther" by Ford engineering teams in the U.K. and Germany, and are expected to succeed the Duratorq diesel engines, offering optimised fuel efficiency and reduced CO2 and NOx emissions.

 An initial 1995 cc variant will be offered with 105, 130 and 170 PS in commercial vehicle applications.
 This engine architecture is capable of delivering more than 200 PS, and will later feature with such power outputs in Ford passenger cars, alongside a 1498 cc variant.

 In early 2018 Ford launched its Ranger Raptor with a biturbo 1995 cc EcoBlue producing 213 PS and 500 Nm of torque.
 Also in 2018 Ford launched an even higher spec biturbo 1995 cc EcoBlue producing 238 PS for the Edge Titanium, ST-Line and Vignale SUV in Europe.